reema0814/MLOpsTemplate/src/workshop/documents/part_2.md

    >**Note:** At this point, it takes about 10 minutes to create a green deployment.

- 1. Copy the **Endpoint Name** that is generated as the output of this command and save it in notepad as it will be used in next command.
+ 1. Copy the **Endpoint Name** that is generated as the output of this command and save it in Notepad as it will be used in the next command.

  1. Test the deployed service with mock-up data from scoring_test_request.json